 It is an indoor activity that Gransnet thoroughly recommends trying with your grandchildren: “Top of many grandparents’ list of things to do indoors is baking.
 Cupcakes, muffins, biscuits - it's the perfect time to bond and for kids to learn fine motor skills as well as try out their maths.
 And the most obvious benefit is there's something delicious to share at the end.”

 Our Holly slippers are perfect for kitchen activities - and if you should spill anything on them, you can pop them straight in the washing machine!

-Our fantastically soft and supportive Purewool™ footwear all feature durable rubber soles, so they are perfect for nipping in and out of the garden to fill up feeders and spot new birds.
+Our fantastically soft and supportive Purewool™ collection all have a durable rubber sole, making them perfect for nipping in and out of the garden to fill up feeders and spot new birds.

 Throughout the past few years, there has been a lot of focus on the idea of “self-care”, but what exactly is self-care?
-These uncertain times have offered us a unique opportunity to be able to take a step back when life becomes a bit “too much”, for whatever reason.
-Self-care can mean different things to different people, but in essence, it is a personal way of ensuring your physical and mental wellbeing are taken care of - however you see fit.
-There are many different forms of self-care to discover:
+It is the idea of being able to take a step back when life becomes a bit “too much”, for whatever reason.
+And self-care can mean different things to different people, but in essence, it is a personal way of ensuring your physical and mental wellbeing are taken care of - however you see fit.
+There are many different forms of self-care to discover, including:

 A simple self-care exercise could be lighting your favourite scented candle and running yourself a lovely warm bubble bath to slip into and soak your troubles away.
 Complete your personal spa experience with our Lavender Bundle - lavender can relieve anxiety and insomnia, ease muscular aches and pains and enhance blood circulation.
 It's also a powerful antiseptic and anti-inflammatory.